mead-ml/mead-baseline/docs/main.md

 ## Components

+- [**8 mile**]: An lightweight implementation of NLP layers and embeddings built on Keras and PyTorch.
+This is used by `mead-baseline` to create reusable models that are nearly identical in PyTorch and TensorFlow.
+It also provides core utilities and metrics APIs used by the library

 - [**baseline**](baseline.md): An object-oriented Python library for rapid development of deep learning algorithms.
-The library provides extensible base classes for common components in a deep learning architecture (data loading, model development, training, evaluation, and export) in TensorFlow, PyTorch and DyNet.
+The library provides extensible base classes for common components in a deep learning architecture (data loading, model development, training, evaluation, and export) in TensorFlow and PyTorch.
 In addition, it provides strong, deep learning baselines for four fundamental NLP tasks -- [Classification](classify.md), [Sequence Tagging](tagging.md), [Seq-to-Seq Encoder-Decoders](seq2seq.md) and [Language Modeling](lm.md).
 Many NLP problems can be seen as